exactly-once/Home/content/posts/state-based-consistent-messaging.md

             GameId = command.GameId
          });
    }

+   if (Data.NumberOfAttempts + 1 >= MaxAttemptsInARound)
+   {
+         Data.NumberOfAttempts = 0;
+         Data.TargetPosition = context.Random.Next(0, 100);
    }
+   else
+   {
+         Data.NumberOfAttempts++;
+   }
+}
 {{< / highlight >}}

 That said, line 7 where `Hit` message id is generated deserves more discussion.
-We are not using a standard libarary call to generate a Guid for a reason.
-As `Guid` generation logic is undeterministic form business logic perspective we can't use without breaking the second [requirement](#context).
-We need to make sure that on every re-processing of the same message the value of the guid will be identical to the origianl one.
+We are not using a standard libarary call to generate new `Guid` version for a reason.
+As `Guid` generation logic is undeterministic from business logic perspective we can't use it without breaking the second [requirement](#context).
+We need to make sure that re-processing of a message results identical output messages (including their identifiers).
 Some kind of seed data is needed to enable that - in our example the input message id plays that role and gets passed to the context just before handler execution:

 {{< highlight c "linenos=inline,hl_lines=4,linenostart=1" >}}
 static List<Message> InvokeHandler<THandler, THandlerState>(...)